March 27 & 28, 2021 | ATX | $278

 • Tips, tricks and special effects

-This three-day seminar includes sessions at the Precision Camera classroom and various locations in and around Austin.
+This two-day seminar includes sessions at the Precision Camera classroom and various locations in and around Austin.
 Some sessions will be classroom lecture while other will provide students with the opportunity to photograph professional models using professional flash equipment.
-On day two, students will have the choice of going on one of two hands-on, themed shoots – fashion/editorial or family.
-Along with themed shoots, we will host two classroom sessions covering foundations, terminology, safety, techniques and more.
 The event will culminate with the final session in which the students will direct their own lighting with instructor assistance.
+Students will see the instructors evaluate scenes, pose the models, demonstrate lighting, and explain camera and flash settings.
 Along the way, the instructors will review student work and provide suggestions for improvement.

 Schedule of Events